Habibur-Rahman0927/core-languages/python/string/README.md

-# Python String Functions Examples
+# Python String Methods Examples

-Welcome to the repository showcasing examples of various Python string functions with explanations and outputs.
+Welcome to the repository showcasing examples of various Python string Methods with explanations and outputs.

-## Functions Covered
+## Methods Covered

 1. **`capitalize()`**
    - Converts the first character of the string to uppercase and the rest to lowercase.